 • Conversations with installers, retailers, and supplier-side staff (multiple sources, attribution withheld where requested)

 This is opinion-led analysis grounded in publicly available facts and industry conversations.
 Where the analysis turns on probabilistic scenario weighting, those probabilities reflect our judgement, not certainty.
-The situation is developing, and our assessment will update as facts shift.
+The situation is developing, and our assessment will update as facts shift — particularly around the 29 May 2026 determination.

-Underfoot is independent — not paid by, advised by, or affiliated with Mohawk, Bremworth, FloorNZ, or any retailer chain.
+Underfoot is independent — not paid by, advised by, or affiliated with Mohawk, Godfrey Hirst, Bremworth, FloorNZ, or any retailer chain.
 Our editorial wall is absolute.